Jadepypy/distributed-social-media/journal.md

 - [ ] deploy web server with kubernetes
 - [ ] deploy database with kubernetes
 - [ ] deploy redis with kubernetes

+## Week 3
+- [ ] Use jwt for authentication
+- [ ] Use wrk for pressure test
+- [ ] Use Redis to improve performance

+- [ ] Integrate third party for two-factor authentication
+  - [ ] Abstraction to allow easier extension & testing
+  - [ ] Add unit test
+  - [ ] Add integration test
+- [ ] Use wire for dependency injection
+- [ ] Test third party integration
+- [ ] Implement Circuit Breaker for third party integration